 Criticism of short URL services

-Many short URL providers have created a preview function attached to any URL that will assist in giving visitors peace of mind (the example link above, for example, can be previewed at http://preview.fat.ly/fkyzwb).
+Many short URL providers have created a preview function attached to any URL that will assist in giving visitors peace of mind.
 Users can decide if they choose to follow your link after reviewing information such as the page title, description, keywords and brief excerpt of text.
 It’s normally good etiquette to provide a preview link rather than a direct link until you have established a measure of trust with your intended audience.
 There are some browser add-ons that automate the task of deciphering short URL’s on-the-fly for the major shortening players in the market.

 Link rot is the process by which links gradually become irrelevant or broken as time goes on because the destination URL that they link to is either deleted, edited to be entirely different, or simply moved to a new location.
-Short URL services contribute to linkrot on the Internet, and it’s estimated that over 7% of all short URL’s created link to a site that no longer exists.
+Short URL services contribute to linkrot on the Internet, and it’s estimated that over 7% of all short URL’s created link to a site that no longer exists (this will grow substantially over time).
 This puts additional pressure on web developers to create 301 redirects (or something similar to preserve legacy navigation structures) yet only a small portion of developers adhere to this unwritten rule of best practice.